pin-wen-wang/cs205final/README.md

 * MapReduce (MRJob)
 * MPI (mpi4py)
-* Python (sys,string)
+* Python (sys, string, numpy, itertools, pandas)

 ### Source Code: ###

 * `RabinKarpSerial.py`: Serial implementation of the Rabin-Karp algorithm on a corpus of texts
 * `RabinKarpParallel.py`: MPI-master-slave parallel implementation of the Rabin-Karp algorithm (as described in the paper) on a corpus of texts
 * `mpirka.py`: single text MPI-send-recv parallel implementation of the Rabin-Karp algorithm
 * `RabinKarpEmbarParallel.py`: MPI-master-slave implementation of running the Rabin-Karp algorithm on a corpus of texts - embarassingly parallel method of sending each processor an entire source text file to run the Rabin-Karp algorithm
 * `MRhash_word.py`: Prehashes a source text by word using MapReduce and divides the hashed text into X chunks
 * `mpiRK_chunkCorpus.py`: single text parallel implementation of Rabin-Karp algorithm where each process searches for pattern in one chunk of prehashed corpus text.
 * `MasterSlave_chunkCorpus.py`: prehashed corpus (single text) is chunked into small pieces and dynamically distributed to slaves.
 * `MasterSlave_chunkMultCorpus.py`: prehashed corpus (multiple texts) is chunked into small pieces and dynamically distributed to slaves.
 * `regroupText2.py`: Reshapes text into K pieces and hashes text using MRhash_word.py, assuming m identical words=plagiarism [usage: python regroupText2.py Frankenstein K m]

 ### Acknowledgements: ###
 * Louis Mullie: Project Mentor